 IWD recently considered using a one page parallax website for one of our new websites; we were in love with the notion of guiding visitors through our narrative.
-After we excited our designers with the prospect of parallax , our SEO team was quick to observe some damaging impacts that would result if precautions aren't taken...I will preface this post by saying that it is possible to have a parallax website and focus on SEO; you just need to adjust your strategy.
+After we excited our designers with the prospect of parallax , our eCommerce SEO experts were quick to observe some damaging impacts that would result if precautions aren't taken...I will preface this post by saying that it is possible to have a parallax website and focus on SEO; you just need to adjust your strategy.

 Parallax WebsitesIf you haven’t heard of parallax websites, odds are you have been to a parallax website.
 Using parallax designs for websites is very popular these days for brands looking to convey their story or highlight their product in a fun, unique way.
 Basically, parallax websites boil down to a one page website that tells everything!
 As the user scrolls down the page, the deeper they journey into your brand.
 Here are some great examples of creative parallax websites: